garrandall/popular-music-data/tracks/somebody-to-love-queen.md

 Can anybody find me somebody to love?

-Ooh, each morning I get up I die a little
+Oh each morning I get up I die a little
 Can barely stand on my feet
 (Take a look at yourself in the mirror and cry)
 Take a look in the mirror and cry